anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

   }
 }
 ```
+And above is the new class, `AttendanceTracker` class.

 The `AttendanceTracker` class takes an student object as a dependency and marks the attendance of the student.